International Relations

 Outgoing students

-Teacher & Staff Mobility
+Faculty & General Staff Mobility

 In order to support the internationalisation strategy of the University Mozarteum Salzburg and to improve the quality of teaching, university lecturers can receive financial support through Erasmus+ for teaching stints or further training at partner institutions abroad.
 Further education and training of general university staff can also be funded.
 There are funding opportunities for teaching and/or training stints in programme countries as well as in partner countries worldwide.